← Back to Field Notes

 The important detail is that this layer defines the starting point.
 It determines the goal that the rest of the system works toward.

-Layer 2: The Application / Tool
+Layer 2: The Application / Interface

 The application layer is the interface between the user and the system.
 It might be a chat interface, an IDE, an internal tool, or an API endpoint.